 How can I keep the vegetables submerged?

-I use glass weights like these.
+I use glass weights when fermenting vegetables.
 Once your jar is packed, set a glass weight on top of the solids and push it down.
 The liquid level should rise above the weight.
 These weights fit in a wide mouth jar; they’re too big for a jar with a narrower mouth.

 There are other solutions, though I find the weights to be the easiest.